antonpolishko/PuFFIN/README.md

 ## Description

 PuFFIN is a command line tool for accurate placing of the nucleosomes based on the pair-end reads.
-It was designed to place non-overlapping nucleosomes using extra lenght information present in pair-end data-sets.
+It was designed to place non-overlapping nucleosomes using extra length information present in pair-end data-sets.

 The tool is written in python.
 There are no special requirements except for python2.7+.